 During this uncertain time, it’s important to stay balanced.
 We understand that it can be difficult to stay calm while everything else seems so out of control.
 But we believe it’s important to find the positive in the world when you can ― from finding a “retreat space” and limiting exposure to the news to giving back to your community.

-Here are some additional mental health wellness tips:
+Eight great mental health wellness tips:

 - Give everyone the benefit of the doubt.
 It’s important to remember that everyone is trying their best during this time.
 Try to navigate arguments with grace, discontinue disagreements and not hold grudges.